Mali vs Monarch — voice-first AI vs the Mint replacement

 More mature data import

 Monarch has been around longer and supports manual transactions, CSV import, custom merchant rules, and more aggregator options.
-Mali is Teller-only with automatic transaction categorization.
+Mali is Plaid-only with automatic transaction categorization.

 Who should pick which?